 A centrifuge is a laboratory device using centrifugal force to separate liquid mixtures.
 To separate fluids, the centrifuge spins samples at a fast rate, resulting in heavy components to migrate away from the center axis and lighter components to migrate towards the axis.
 Centrifuge devices are widely used tools in food processing and medical research for cellular, genetic and protein analysis.
 When designing laboratory and medical centrifuges, several design challenges must be considered.

 Many samples, such as live cells, tissues and proteins, are temperature sensitive.
 They must be stored and tested at precise temperatures to ensure proper reaction and viability.
 Additional design challenges include reduced footprints, noise levels, vibration and power consumption.
 In addition, many governments have restricted the use of traditional and natural refrigerants central to compressor-based systems.

-See application note on Cooling for Centrifuges
+See application note on Peltier Cooling for Refrigerated Centrifuges